flaviocopes/vuehandbook/21-bonus-vue-router/index.md

 - if all was fine, the navigation is confirmed!
 - it calls the router `afterEach()` guard

-You can use the route-specific guards (`beforeRouteEnter` and `beforeRouteUpdate` in case of dynamic routing) as lifecycle hooks, so you can start **data fetching requests** for example.
+You can use the route-specific guards (`beforeRouteEnter` and `beforeRouteUpdate` in case of dynamic routing) as life cycle hooks, so you can start **data fetching requests** for example.

 ## Dynamic routing